Plagiarism and Academic Conduct Policy

 Students must be able to maintain mature, sensitive, and effective relationships with students, faculty, staff, and other professionals while enrolled in HCDE classes.
 Students must be able and willing to examine and change behaviors when they interfere with productive individual or team relationships.

-Problematic behavior documented: Problematic behavior will be documented by the Department and if deemed appropriate forwarded to UW Community Standards and Student Conduct.
-If a pattern of behavior or a single, serious lapse in the behavioral expectations becomes evident, the steps below will be followed so that the student is apprised of a warning indicating that the student’s continuation in the class and/or major is in jeopardy.
+Problematic behavior documented: Problematic behavior will be documented by the department and if deemed appropriate forwarded to UW Community Standards and Student Conduct.
+College of Engineering Policy or UW policy may supercede department policies.
+If a pattern of behavior or a single, serious lapse in the behavioral expectations becomes evident, the following steps will be followed.

-- The student’s instructor and/or appropriate program advisor or teaching assistant will either verbally or in writing, notify the student about the concerning behavior and give students the opportunity to correct their behavior by clarifying expectations.
+- The student’s instructor and/or appropriate program advisor or teaching assistant will either verbally or in writing, notify the student about the concerning behavior and give students the opportunity to explain their behavior.